bcInterviews/thredd-notifications/BEN_README.md

 Email templates could be used and something like Handlebars used to compose these.
 Authentication and Authorization
 OpenAPI
+Validate settings
+Better encapsulation through the stack in terms of validaiton SMTP credentials possible pulled from an SSM
+Email formatters / template building

 Although advised to spend an hour on this I did go over this time allocated.
 I did therefore not complete all validation, html encoding (if needed) of email message, nor persistance.
 Unit tests Ive added one just to show an example but I would need more time.